-Delta is one of the larger towns in the region with plenty of shopping, dining and accommodations.
+Delta is one of the larger towns in the region with plenty of shopping, dining, and accommodation options.
 It’s located on the Western Slope, about 40 miles south of Grand Junction.
 Scenic Highway 50 runs through downtown.

-During the time of the gold rush, Delta was relatively more peaceful than other towns.
-It was smaller, and no large mines were found here.
-Still, the people of the city preserved their culture, and you can see most of the preserved artifacts in the Delta County Historical Museum.
+In the 1820s Delta was used as a trading post, and as the town grew, they formally incorporated it in 1882.
+During the time of the gold rush, Delta was relatively more peaceful than other boom towns.
+It was smaller, and no large mines were operating.
+Still, the people of the city preserved their culture, and you can see many of the artifacts in the Delta County Historical Museum.

 The museum itself is an interesting part of the city’s history considering that it was burnt down before.
 Now, it’s home to items from Delta’s pioneering days including clothing, toys, farming, and ranch utensils.

-Confluence Park – Open from dawn to dusk and full of recreation possibilities.
-Biking, hiking, horseback riding, boating and fishing are common.
+Confluence Park – Open from dawn to dusk and full of recreational possibilities including a disc golf course and a 70-acre lake to explore.
+Biking, hiking, horseback riding, boating, and fishing are some local favorite activities.

-- Crawford State Park to the east has 2 nice campgrounds, some with electric hook-up.
+- Crawford State Park to the east has 2 nice campgrounds, some with electric hook-ups.